jimlloyd/ya-git-pivotal/README.md

 SYNOPSIS
 	git pivotal start <options>

-	(That's all for now.
-Other commands and options may be added at a later date.)
+	git pivotal bump

 DESCRIPTION
 	This command facilitates using Git with Pivotal Tracker.
-Currently just one subcommand is provided: git pivotal start.

 	Use the start subcommand to choose a story to begin work on.
-This starts the story in Pivotal Tracker and creates an appropriately named branch in your local git repository.
+It starts the story in Pivotal Tracker and creates an appropriately named branch in your local git repository.

+	Use the bump subcommand to create a new branch for the current story, in preparation for rebasing.
+	The first time this is done, it appends ".v1" to the story name.
+On second and subsequent bumps the version numbers is bumped: .v2, .v3, etc.
+	The bump subcommand does not change pivotal state.

 OPTIONS
 	--feature